derecles/epl-possession-analysis/README.md

 ## Overview

 I have analyzed all matches in the [English Premier League](https://www.premierleague.com/) from 2006/07 to 2018/19.

-(06/07 is the earliest season in which match-level possession figures are available.)
+2006/07 is the earliest season for which possession figures are available on the Premier League website.

 ## Methodology